 Rory Sutherland, Vice Chairman of Ogilvy UK, will examine the vital role brands play in our society.
 He argues that for too long we have completely underestimated brands.
+Part of our Can Marketing Save Lives? speaker series.

 Date: 21 January / Time: 18:30 – 21:00 / Price: £29